But you can call me Matt.

 Developed front-end website (Jekyll + Bootstrap) and backend API + authentication flow (PHP + mySQL) for food inventory web-app.
 Developed iOS and Android app using Ionic (Cordova + AngularJS).
-Supported development of Arduino with NFC.
+Supported development of Arduino program with NFC.

 Developed CSS framework using SASS and Grunt, set up Travis CI jobs to build, test, and distribute files.
 Documented framework online.

 Created front-end website (Jekyll + Bootstrap) and registration dashboard backend (PHP + mySQL) for Model United Nations Conference.
 Designed promotional materials (i.e. nametags, placards, delegate package), managed printing, and documented design process.

 Developed website to track house points for high school, built with Bulma, Chart.js, and Firebase.
-Website includes authentication flow but has no file-based backend, and is deployed to GitHub Pages.
+Uses Firebase authentication and data store, and is deployed to GitHub Pages.

 Led design and tech team of 15.
 Designed front-end website (Jekyll + Bootstrap) and registration backend (v1 PHP + mySQL, v2 React + Firebase) for current affairs conference.
 Designed promotional materials (i.e. nametags, delegate package, posters), developed sorting algorithm for event choice, managed printing, and documented the design process.

 I have some smaller projects too!
 They're still pretty cool, and you should check them out!

 (but only if you want to, I don't want to force you)